RangerMauve/discovery-swarm-web/README.md

 `opts` include:
   - `stream`: The only required field.
 Return a stream to handle an incoming connection
   - `id`: The ID you want to use to show up in the swarm
   - `signalhub`: Either a URL for a [signalhubws](https://www.npmjs.com/package/signalhubws) server used for WebRTC signaling, or an object that has the same interface as [signalhub](https://www.npmjs.com/package/signalhub).
 Uses [signalhubws.mauve.moe](wss://signalhubws.mauve.moe) by default.
-Note that each signalhub server creates a new WebRTC swarm.
+Note that each signalhub server creates a new WebRTC swarm, so you probably shouldn't change this.
   - `discovery`: A `discovery-swarm-web` server URl to connect to.
-By default it uses [discoveryswarm.mauve.moe](wss://discoveryswarm.mauve.moe).
+By default it uses [discoveryswarm.mauve.moe](wss://discoveryswarm.mauve.moe), please supply your own if you're deploying to production.
 All discovery servers reach out to the same P2P network.

 ### `swarm.join(key)`